 This ice-cream is the easiest, creamiest and most delicious thing.
 No crazy churning, no freaky custards, no time-wasting machinations - just 4 ingredients and 5 minutes is all it takes to make.
 And HEALTHY!
 It's like egg-nog, only colder!

 I’ve always found comedy in the excessive production of utterly useless electric appliances.
-The butterfly tin opener was replaced by the electric can opener, ugg boots replaced by heated slippers, a trip to the pie shop replaced by a pie making machine and only a few years ago the humble doona was trumped by a plush electric ‘throw’ blanket?
+The butterfly tin opener replaced by the electric can opener, ugg boots replaced by heated slippers, a trip to the pie shop replaced by a pie making machine and only a few years ago rug-crocheting grannies were trumped by the introduction of the heated electric throw blanket.

 Oh, how I mocked the early adopters of that technology.
-Why did we need to heat our blankets before we put them on?
 What would our pioneering grand-women make of such folly?

 Windows are panes (owwwww, the pundamonium) when it comes to trying to make your house energy efficient.
 They are the weakest 'thermal' link in your house and account for a huge amount of heat loss and heat gain.